-For many years the Time of Rescue team have worked with many young people who live on the streets of Guatemala.
-With one group on the streets in particular, the team have built strong relationships, rescued, restored and have helped them to rebuild their lives away from the streets and move into safe homes and join the Youth Leadership Programme.
+For many years the Time of Rescue crisis support team have worked with many young people who live on the streets of Guatemala.
+With one group on the streets in particular, the team have built strong relationships, rescued, restored and have helped them to rebuild their lives away from the streets and move into safe homes and join the Youth Mentoring Programme.

 Jessica, 2014, with street gang

 The following story is hard to read but the result is positive and one to celebrate.
 Please bear with the start of Jessica’s story and meet us at the end where we celebrate the rescue of Jessica and her family.

 Jessica was part of the street gang ‘Utitlan’ for many years with her late partner Jorge who sadly died in 2017.
 Her relationship with the streets has always had its challenges.
 She has yoyo-ed on and off the streets over the years, battled with addiction, given birth to 3 children and lost her sight during the process.
 During this last year she has been living in a small room in a very dangerous community.
 Her neighbours are drunks and drug addicts, her floor is dirty with cockroaches roaming around and her eldest of 7 years is on the edge of leaving home and living on the streets.